 Solo is a fairly straightforward, pulpy adventure that introduces Han on his scuzzy home planet of Corellia, long before he met a Princess and fathered a Supreme Idiot.
-He’s serving a slimy crime boss, a bit like Rey on Jakku, except Han and his girl Qi’Ra clearly have more time for hair salon appointments.
+He’s serving a slimy crime boss, a bit like Rey did on Jakku, except Han and his girl Qi’Ra have more time for hair salon appointments.

-Beckett is meant to be stealing hyperfuel for a crime syndicate, but at the first sight of pirates, Han drops his shipment, angering boss Dryden Vos.
+Beckett is stealing hyperfuel for a crime syndicate, but at the first sight of pirates, Han drops his shipment, angering boss Dryden Vos.
 He wants his fuel or else, so it’s all aboard the Falcon for that infamous Kessel Run.
 Dryden orders Qi’Ra, now his top lieutenant, to supervise them.

 Han could be such a dark character: he grew up in Corellia’s murky underworld as a child slave, he fought for the Empire on a planet resembling a WWI hellscape, he lost his childhood sweetheart.
 But all he wants is to be a cool pilot and make a quick buck.